Personalized risk stratification in diabetic foot disease

 Background

 The current understanding of diabetic foot disease is based on a biomedical model of predominantly non-modifiable risk factors, including neuropathy, vascular disease, foot deformity, and ulcer history.
-For that reason, ulcer risk stratification systems only incorporate these traditional risk factors, not taking important, novel, and modifiable biomechanical and patient-behaviour parameters, or any personalised, gender or cultural differences into account.
+Hence, ulcer risk stratification systems only incorporate these traditional risk factors, not taking important, modifiable biomechanical and patient-behaviour parameters, or any personalised, gender or cultural differences into account.

 While some of these parameters are proven as independent risk factors for ulceration, there are no risk stratification systems incorporating these.
 The consequence is a significant variation in ulcer risk within current risk strata, and stratification systems that are not specific, not novel, and not intervention oriented.
 These systems do not guide personalised medicine, nor stimulate efficient use of resources for screening and treatment.
-In this DIALECT project we aim to assess groups of people at high risk of ulceration and amputation for modifiable biomechanical, behavioural, and other personalised outcomes to improve risk stratification and create starting points for personalised treatment approaches in ulcer and amputation prevention.
+In this DIALECT project we aim to assess groups of people at risk of ulceration and amputation for modifiable, behavioural, and other personalised factors to improve risk stratification and create starting points for personalised treatment approaches in ulcer and amputation prevention.

 Approach